Pablo-98/EPCC-CS-Website/README.md

 What the application will need:
 1. A backend database that can store user information
-2. An interactive fronted that updates with the progression of the club
+2. An interactive fronted that updates

 So far, of the 5 components that the website currently has, none will be static.
-Everything needs a form.
+Everything is interactive.

 Personal suggestions from Pablo for the backend:
 1. I think firebase would be a good fit for this application as like the current site, can handle user authentication, website hosting, and uses a real-time database to store files and update the front end.
 It is a complete back end as a service.
 Firebase also interacts with any programming language.